 It’s the final Cabin Tales interview!
 With Frieda Wishinsky, award-winning author of more than 70 books for young readers, both fiction and non-fiction.
 Hear about her aversion to horror, her fondness for chronological order, and the similarities she finds in writing and gardening.
-20 minutes, all ages.
+20 minutes.

 [1:20] Interview with Frieda Wishinsky

 CA:… Are you a planner or a pantser?